 &lt;sup>7 See 2012 Haw.
-Sess, Laws Act 182, § 69 at 689.
+Sess.
+Laws Act 182, § 69 at 689.
 Section 69 of Act 182 also contains certain exceptions regarding the effective date that are not relevant here.

-"Foreclosure by Power of Sale."
-Within the "old" Part I, HRS § 667-5 (repealed in 2012) provided a procedure through which a mortgagee could foreclose upon a property, without filing suit, in conjunction with the exercise of a power of sale provision contained in a mortgage.
-Prior to 2012, Part II provided an "Alternate Power of Sale Foreclosure Process." as an elective alternative to the Foreclosure Under Power of Sale provision that existed in HRS § 667-5 (repealed in 2012).
+§ 667-5 (repealed in 2012).
 Both of these nonjudicial foreclosure processes were founded upon the existence of a power of sale provision.
-HRS § 667-40 (2016), which is contained in Part II of HRS chapter 667, specifically provided, and still provides, that a power of sale foreclosure pursuant to Part II can be conducted in certain non-mortgage situations where a [\12] law or written "contains. authorizes. document permits, or provides for a power of sale, a power of sale foreclosure, a power of nonjudicial sale remedy, or а foreclosure."8 Part VI of HRS chapter 667, which provides an alternative power of sale foreclosure procedure specifically tailored to associations, did not exist prior to 2012.
+HRS § 667-40 (2016), which is contained in Part II of HRS chapter 667, specifically provided, and still provides, that a power of sale foreclosure pursuant to Part II can be conducted in certain non-mortgage situations where a law or written document "contains, authorizes, permits, or provides for a power of sale, a power of sale foreclosure, a power of sale remedy, or a nonjudicial foreclosure."
+Part VI of HRS chapter 667, which provides an alternative power of sale foreclosure procedure specifically tailored to associations, did not exist prior to 2012.

-HRS chapter 667 defines "nonjudicial foreclosure" and "power of sale" or "power of sale foreclosure" as follows:

-"Nonjudicial foreclosure" means foreclosure under power of sale.
+HRS chapter 667 defines "nonjudicial foreclosure" and "power of sale" or "power of sale foreclosure" as follows: "Nonjudicial foreclosure" means foreclosure under power of sale.